-- Align the slots around the antenna's connector with the tabs on the antenna jack. - Press the antenna down over the jack and turn the antenna's base clockwise until it locks into place.
+- 1. Align the slots around the antenna's connector with the tabs on the antenna jack. - 2.
+Press the antenna down over the jack and turn the antenna's base clockwise until it locks into place. - 3.
+Mobile use requires an external antenna.

-with the antenna.
+To connect an external antenna, follow the installation instructions supplied with the antenna.
 Always use 50-ohm coaxial cable, such as RG-58 or RG-8 low-loss dielectric coaxial cable.
 You may also need a BNC adapter.